Rose Ayling-Ellis

 Rose Lucinda Ayling-Ellis (born 17 November 1994) is an English actress, television presenter and writer of children's books.
 Deaf since birth, she is a British Sign Language user.

-On television, she is best known for her role as Frankie Lewis in the BBC soap opera EastEnders (2020–2022) and for winning the 19th series of Strictly Come Dancing with Giovanni Pernice in 2021; she was the programme's first deaf contestant.
-In 2025, she starred in the ITV drama Code of Silence.
+Ayling-Ellis gained recognition as Frankie Lewis in the BBC soap opera EastEnders (2020–2022), and won the 19th series of the dancing competition show Strictly Come Dancing with Giovanni Pernice in 2021; she was the programme's first deaf contestant.
+In 2025, she starred in the drama series Reunion and Code of Silence, earning a nomination for the British Academy Television Award for Best Supporting Actress for Reunion.

-Also known for her theatre work, she has been nominated for a Laurence Olivier Award and won The Stage Debut Award.
+Also known for her theatre work, Ayling-Ellis was nominated for a Laurence Olivier Award and won The Stage Debut Award for the play As You Like It (2022–2023).
 She is the recipient of the Visionary Honours for Inspirational Person of the Year.

 Early life and education

-Rose Lucinda Ayling-Ellis was born on 17 November 1994, in Hythe, Kent, where she grew up with her older brother, Jacob.
+Rose Lucinda Ayling-Ellis was born on 17 November 1994, in Hythe, Kent, where she grew up with her older brother.
 She was born deaf.
 Her parents separated when she was five months old.

-She attended the Christ Church, Church of England High School in Ashford, Kent.
+She attended Cheriton primary school from 2000–2006 then Christ Church, Church of England High School in Ashford, Kent.
 As a child, she took part in a filming weekend organised by the National Deaf Children's Society.
 During the weekend, she met deaf film director Ted Evans, who later cast her in his 2011 short film The End, which marked her acting debut.
 She then joined the Deafinitely Youth Theatre, and concurrently studied fashion design at the University for the Creative Arts, graduating in 2016.